 Doing this with spreadsheets now seems like a headache.
-I’m remembering lots of copying and pasting, reformatting, and making sure all the rows are just the right size to see things later on.
+There was a lot of copying and pasting, reformatting, and making sure all the rows were just the right size to see things later on.

-And what if a date changes or the client no longer likes the content idea they approved three months ago?
+And what if a date changed or the client no longer liked the content idea they approved three months ago?
 Well, back to copying and pasting and reformatting all over again.

 With Airtable’s linking and drag-and-drop system, we’ve found it extremely easy to keep everything exactly where it should be.
-It all keeps the right campaigns, the right publish dates, the right personas, etc.
+It keeps together the right campaigns, the right publish dates, the right personas, etc.

 See The Planning Process in Action